Video Shows Brauer House In Lombard Holding Concert That Appears To Have Large Crowd, Few Masks, No Social Distancing

 In December, the Village of Lombard said the venue has been the subject of complaints before and has been working with the DuPage County Health Department with regard to enforcement.
 Monday the Health Department said ongoing complaints and investigations are confidential and, therefore, not available.

-“We will get back to you if details become available that can be shared and are relevant to public health response,” they said.MORE NEWS: Mike Madigan Resigns As Illinois Democratic Party Chairman
+“We will get back to you if details become available that can be shared and are relevant to public health response,” they said.MORE NEWS: Man Fatally Struck By Metra Train In LaGrange; Delays Expected On BNSF Line

 Monday the Village of Lombard said they have not received any complaints regarding this specific event, but the Village had been coordinating with the Health Department and State agencies regarding previous violations.
 A spokesperson said the matter is currently under investigation.